xapp-project/xapp-project/Specification.md

 ### Window decorations

-Applications which are part of the XApp project MUST support server side window decorations and use them by default.
-XApps are free to optionally as well support client side decorations [^1].
+XApp project applications MUST support server-side window decorations, where applicable, but MAY also support client-side decorations.
+If both are supported, the determination of which to use by default should follow user and environment preferences, falling back to server-side if no default can be determined.
+Applications MAY allow users to configure them to use either decoration model.

 ### Theming

-User theming MUST be supported by XApps (TODO: Where is the spec for general theming?) [^2]
+User theming MUST be supported by XApps (TODO: Where is the spec for general theming?)

 ### Desktop Environment Agnostic